Recommended for investors and traders speaking German and focusing on European securities

 To have a clear picture on forex fees we calculated a forex benchmark fee for major currency pairs.
 This catch-all benchmark includes commissions, spreads and financing costs for all brokers.

-Bond fees at Flatex are low.
-Similarly to fund fees, the bond fees are even lower than at Degiro.
+Bond fees at flatex are low.
+Similar to fund fees, the bond fees are even lower than at competitors.

 A €5.9 flat fee is charged after every order.

-Flatex has low non-trading fees.
-There are no inactivity, custody, account and withdrawal fees, which is awesome.
+flatex has low non-trading fees.
+There are no inactivity, account or withdrawal fees, which is great.

-The account opening is easy and fully digital for German residents, but complicated and long for non-German residents.
+Account opening at flatex is easy and fully digital for German and Austrian residents, but complicated and long for other clients.

 |• No minimum deposit||• Slow|